 All international transcripts need to be evaluated by a credentials evaluation service.
 This will provide a report about the education system of the host country and 'translate' the grading system to the 4.0 American-style GPA.
 Several companies provide this credentials evaluation, and UVA cannot recommend one over another.
 It may take a month or more to receive an official credentials evaluation, so applicants must plan ahead.
 Some companies that provide this service are:

 Nursing Credential and License

-Applicants must have a RN license from a US state at the time you submit your admissions application.
-If offered admissions to a graduate program, you must obtain a RN license in Virginia before you can enroll in any classes.
-If you do not currently have a RN license in the US, consult with the Commission on Graduates of Foreign Nursing Schools and the Virginia Board of Nursing for the steps needed to obtain a Virginia RN license.
-To transfer your RN license from overseas to the US, you may need to have your license and prior nursing education evaluated by the Commission for Graduates of Foreign Nursing Schools 301 , submit scores from English language testing examinations, and pass the NCLEX-RN examination.
+Applicants for all graduate programs other than PhD must have an RN license from a US state at the time they submit their admissions application.
+If offered admission to a graduate program, you must obtain an RN license in Virginia before you can enroll in any classes.
+If you do not currently have an RN license in the US, consult with the Commission on Graduates of Foreign Nursing Schools and the Virginia Board of Nursing for the steps needed to obtain a Virginia RN license.
+To transfer your RN license from overseas to the US, you may need to have your license and prior nursing education evaluated by the Commission for Graduates of Foreign Nursing Schools, submit scores from English language testing examinations, and pass the NCLEX-RN examination.
 If you received your nursing education overseas, this review and testing process could take 1-2 years in total.
 The RN license is not required for applicants for the direct entry MSN (Clinical Nurse Leader) since this program is for non-nurses.

 Visa and Financial Statements

 Applicants who receive offers of admission will be sent additional information on visa applications and financial guarantee statements.
 You may need to present proof that you have the financial resources to pay for your tuition and living expenses for the full academic degree.